OddsMonkey logo

 • Moz (12%)

-In fact, according to the ProCopywriter 2020 report, respondents talked about the importance of having skills other than copywriting.
+In fact, according to the ProCopywriter 2025 survey, respondents talked about the importance of having skills other than copywriting.
 What other skills could you offer to clients?:

 That list isn’t exhaustive.
 There are so many strings to add to your bow.
 In fact, there are so many, let’s throw in another metaphor.
 You could really become a fantastic one-man band of copywriting-related offerings.